mkorpela/pabot/README.md

      setup.py  install

+## Basic use

+Split execution to suite files.

+     pabot [path to tests]

+Split execution on test level.

+     pabot --testlevelsplit [path to tests]

+Run same tests with two different configurations.

+     pabot --argumentfile1 first.args --argumentfile2 second.args [path to tests]

+For more complex cases please read onward.

 ## Things you should know

    - Pabot will split test execution from suite files by default.
 For test level split use ```--testlevelsplit``` flag.